Babies Feel Pain

-Unborn babies can’t verbally express the pain they experience but all biological indicators suggest they are capable of feeling pain by at least 20 weeks after fertilization.
+Unborn babies can’t cry out when they feel pain, but all biological indicators suggest they are capable of feeling pain by at least 20 weeks after fertilization, if not earlier.

-With the advent of sonograms and live-action ultrasound images, neonatologists and nurses are able to see unborn babies at 20 weeks gestation or younger react physically to outside stimuli such as sound, light and touch.
-The sense of touch is so acute that even a single human hair drawn across an unborn child’s palm causes the baby to make a fist.
+With the advent of sonograms and live-action ultrasound images, neonatologists and nurses are able to see unborn babies at 20 weeks post-fertilization or younger react physically to outside stimuli such as sound, light and touch.
+This sense of touch is so acute that even a single human hair drawn across an unborn child’s palm can cause the baby to make a fist.

 Surgeons entering the womb to perform corrective procedures on tiny unborn children have seen those babies flinch, jerk and recoil from sharp objects and incisions.

 Given the unborn child’s ability to feel pain, imagine how excruciating their pain must be during an abortion!

 “The neural pathways are present for pain to be experienced quite

 “At 20 weeks, the fetal brain has the full complement of brain cells present in adulthood, ready and waiting to receive pain signals from the body, and their electrical activity can be recorded by standard Electroencephalography (EEG).”

 - Dr. Paul Ranalli, neurologist, University of Toronto